 Examples: Footbot Air Quality Monitor, Flow by Plume Labs Pollution Monitor.

 With Tesla and Ford spearheading the industry, connected and smart cars are undeniably the dream of any driver in the twenty-first century!

 Cars are complex things, so there are many things that IoT enables:

-- Automatic driving (Self-driving) thanks to road and traffic recognition softwares (V2I, Vehicle to Infrastructure) based on artificial intelligence, radar, camera, and laser technologies
+Automatic driving (Self-driving) thanks to road and traffic recognition software (V2I, Vehicle to Infrastructure) based on artificial intelligence, radar, camera, and laser technologies

 6. Tracking Devices